philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 ---
 layout: post
-title: "Native Object Oriented CSS: A Proposal"
+title: "The Future of OOCSS: A Proposal"
 date: 2013-01-13
 tags:
 - CSS